Oral Contraceptive Pills (OCPs), the Patch, and Vaginal Ring

 Cyclic use means taking active hormone medicine for a set amount of time, followed by a week of no hormone treatment.
 Most girls will have their period during the week of no hormone treatment.

 *Continuous use means using a hormone treatment such as oral contraceptive pill (OCPs), the patch or vaginal ring continuously without any breaks.
+Using the OCP and the ring continuously is commonly prescribed; continuous use of the patch may lead to higher hormone levels, so talk to your health care provider about the possible effects.
 Some health care providers may prescribe a break (pill free week) every 3 months (84 days).

 - Oral Contraceptive Pills (birth control pills) – One active hormone pill is taken at the same time every day.

 - Patch – A new patch is applied each week.
-There are no patch-free weeks.
+Generally, there should be a patch free week every 12 weeks.

 - Vaginal Ring– Once inserted, the ring is left in place.
 After 3 full weeks, the ring is removed and a new one is inserted right away.